plomino/PlominoDoc/docs/concepts.rst

 Forms
 =====

-A *form* allows users to view and/or to edit information.
+A :dfn:`form` allows users to view and/or to edit information.

 A form usually contains some fields of various types (text, date, rich text, checkbox, attached files, etc.).